Wzelong/molab-challenge/README.md

 # Mola-Lab Challenge
-This website is built for mola-lab challenge as an entry for a paid position.
+This website is built for mola-lab challenge.

 Website: http://mola-lab-challenge.com